Tony Williams (film executive)

 Walker later wrote of Williams' slate that "they were in truth an odd lot: the overriding formula seemed to be 'something for everyone' – the predictable end result was 'nothing for anyone'."
 He added that, "apart from Bad Timing all these Rank films were determinedly 'clean-faced'."
+Filmink argued "Tony Williams’ slate deserves more respect for its ambition... there were some decent movies from that period.
+It was an honest attempt on Rank’s behalf to get something going.
+Many of the movies from this period were clearly made with a lot of love – that counts for something."

 Films he announced but did not make include: